bibo19842003/gerrit-document-cn-translation/dev-crafting-changes.md

 beyond simple spacing issues.
 Blame it on our short attention spans, we really do want your code.

+## Branch

+Gerrit provides support for more than one version, which naturally raises the question of which branch you should start your contribution on.
+There are no hard and fast rules, but below we try to outline some
+guidelines:

+* Genuinely new and/or disruptive features, should generally start on `master`.
+Also consider submitting a
+  [design doc](dev-design-docs.md) beforehand to allow discussion by the ESC and the community.
+* Improvements of existing features should also generally go into `master`.
+But we understand that if you cannot run `master`, it might take a while until you could benefit from it.
+In that case, start on the newest `stable-*` branch that you can run.
+* Bug-fixes should generally at least cover the oldest affected and still supported version.
+If you're affected and run an even older version, you're welcome to upload to that older version, even if it is no longer officially supported, bearing in mind that verification and release may happen only once merged upstream.

+Regardless of the above, changes might get moved to a different branch before being submitted or might get cherry-picked/re-merged to a different branch even after they've landed.

+For each of the above items, you'll find ad-hoc exceptions.
+The point
+is: We'd much rather see your code and fixes than not see them.

 ## Commit Message

 It is essential to have a good commit message if you want your